 Many Protection from Abuse cases are handled without a lawyer.
 If you believe that the other side will have a lawyer, however, or if there are complicated issues to be raised in your case, you may be better off with a lawyer.
 In any event, it is your choice.

 If you want a lawyer for the hearing, call one as early as possible.
-If you cannot afford a lawyer, you may be able to get one through Pine Tree Legal Assistance.
+If you cannot afford a lawyer, you may be able to get one through the Domestic Violence Project in your county or through Pine Tree Legal Assistance.
 If you do not want a lawyer but do not want to go alone, you can ask a friend to go with you.
-Your local domestic violence project may also be able to help.
+A non-lawyer advocate from the local domestic violence project may also be able to accompany you.

 At the hearing, you will be asking the judge to continue the Temporary Order for up to two years.
 To get this, you must prove that the Defendant has abused you (or your child) in at least one of these ways: